Donnie Boyce

 Donald Nathaniel Boyce (born September 2, 1973) is an American former professional basketball player who currently works as head coach for Proviso East High School in Maywood, Illinois.
-He played college basketball at the University of Colorado.
+He played college basketball for the Colorado Buffaloes.

 Early life

-Boyce played high school at Proviso East in Maywood, Illinois, along with future NBA draft picks Michael Finley and Sherrell Ford.
+Boyce played high school at Proviso East in Maywood, Illinois, along with future NBA draft picks Michael Finley and Sherell Ford.
 Boyce played collegiately at the University of Colorado, finishing his career in 1995 as the Buffaloes' all-time leading scorer (until Richard Roby surpassed him in 2008).

 In September 1993, Boyce was arrested for allegedly taking part in a drug deal outside a fast-food restaurant in Boulder, Colorado.
 Boyce stated he never took or used drugs.

 Professional career

-Boyce was selected with the 13th pick in the 2nd round of the 1995 NBA Draft by the Atlanta Hawks for whom he played for parts of two seasons from 1996 to 1997, averaging 2.6 points in 30 total games.
-Boyce's final NBA game was on February 19, 1997 in a 100 - 87 win over the Indiana Pacers where he played for 4 minutes and recorded no stats.
+Boyce was selected with the 13th pick in the 2nd round of the 1995 NBA draft by the Atlanta Hawks for whom he played for parts of two seasons from 1996 to 1997, averaging 2.6 points in 30 total games.
+Boyce's final NBA game was on February 19, 1997, in a 100 - 87 win over the Indiana Pacers where he played for 4 minutes and recorded no stats.

 On an 11-year career, Boyce played in the CBA and USBL and also had playing stints in Argentina and France.